DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/selection.md

 [SOURCE](https://github.com/DevExpress/devextreme-reactive/tree/master/packages/dx-react-demos/src/bootstrap3/selection/basic.jsx)

-As you can see, in this example we use controlled mode by specifying the `selection` and `selectionChange` options for the `SelectionState` plugin.
+As you can see, in this example we use controlled mode by specifying the `selection` and `onSelectionChange` options for the `SelectionState` plugin.

 ## Select by Row Click